progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 <!-- ### Git-Svn Summary ### -->

-Narzędzia dostarczane przez `git svn` są przydatne, jeżeli musisz używać serwera Subversion, lub są inne przesłanki, które zmuszają Cię do tego.
-Powinieneś patrzeć na tą komendę jak na ograniczonego Gita, lub będziesz natrafiał na kłopotliwe dla innych programistów problemy.
-Aby nie napotykać ich jak najmniej, trzymaj się tych zasad:
+Narzędzia dostarczane przez `git svn` są przydatne, jeżeli musisz używać serwera Subversion, lub jeżeli są inne przesłanki, które zmuszają Cię do tego.
+Powinieneś patrzeć na tą komendę jak na ograniczonego Gita, lub inaczej będziesz natrafiał na kłopotliwe dla innych programistów problemy.
+Aby napotykać ich jak najmniej, trzymaj się tych zasad:

 <!-- The `git svn` tools are useful if you’re stuck with a Subversion server for now or are otherwise in a development environment that necessitates running a Subversion server.
 You should consider it crippled Git, however, or you’ll hit issues in translation that may confuse you and your collaborators.
 To stay out of trouble, try to follow these guidelines: -->